PorfirioRodT/practica-test/README.md

 ## Description

-The project consist in a JavaScript application that contains a method to do sum of a set of given numbers
+The project consist in a JavaScript application that contains a method to do sum of a set of given numbers.

 ## How to compile

-Well, this project cant be compile because it's a JavaScript Program, but you can run it with
+Well, this project cant be compile because it's a JavaScript Program, but you can run it with:

 ```
 npm start